omahajs/generator-omaha/README.md

 > After scaffolding a new project with `yo techtonic` ...

 - Serve live-reload enabled app with companion RESTful API using `npm start`
+- Demo your bundled project in a browser with `npm run demo`
 - Start a live-reload enabled server and open a browser with `grunt`, then...
   - :lipstick: see your style updates and code changes in the browser with a second terminal running `grunt styling`
   - :sparkles: lint your code in real-time with a second terminal running `grunt linting`
   - :100: run tests and calculate code coverage with `grunt covering`
-- Demo your bundled project in a browser with `grunt demo`
 - View reports, documentation and styleguide:
   - code coverage: `grunt cover open:coverage`
   - Plato report: `grunt plato open:plato`